The deceleration parameter in `tilted' Friedmann universes: Newtonian vs relativistic treatment: Relativistic effects on

 between the two deceleration parameters (see also Fig.~\ref{fig:tq+-} for the related diagram).
 Recall that the $+/-$ signs corresponds to expanding/contracting bulk flows (i.e.~those with $\tilde{\vartheta}_{(n)}\gtrless0$ respectively).
 Consequently, on scales much larger than the peculiar Jeans length, where $\lambda_P/\lambda_{(n)}\ll1$, the correction due to the observers relative motion is negligible and the two deceleration parameters essentially coincide (i.e.~$\tilde{q}^{(\pm)}_{(n)}\rightarrow q$).
 This agrees with our expectation that the peculiar-motion effects fade away as we move on to progressively larger lengths.
 On scales smaller than $\lambda_P$, however, the situation is quite different.
 There, observers inside (slightly) expanding bulk motions will measure $\tilde{q}_{(n)}>2q$.
 In (slightly) contracting peculiar flows, on the other hand, the associated observers will measure $\tilde{q}_{(n)}<0$.
-In this latter case the peculiar Jeans length also marks the ``transition scale'', where the deceleration parameter turns from positive to negative (see Fig.~\ref{fig:PJeans} below, as well as~\cite{T3}).
-Although the numerics (e.g.~the location of the transition length) depend on the specifics of the bulk flow in question (see 4th and 5th column in Table~\ref{tab1}), the profile of the solid curve depicted in Fig.~\ref{fig:tq+-} is a characteristic (signature-like) feature of the distribution of $\tilde{q}^{(-)}_{(n)}$ in the bulk-flow scenario~\cite{T3}.
+In this latter case, the peculiar Jeans length also marks the ``transition scale'', where the deceleration parameter turns from positive to negative (see Fig.~\ref{fig:tq+-} as well as~\cite{T3}).
+Although the numerics (e.g.~the location of the transition length) depend on the specifics of the bulk flow in measurements (namely on the local expansion/contraction rate ($\tilde{\vartheta}_{(n)}$)), the profile of the solid curve depicted in Fig.~\ref{fig:tq+-} is a characteristic (signature-like) feature of the distribution of $\tilde{q}^{(-)}_{(n)}$ in the bulk-flow scenario~\cite{T3}.
 More specifically, the evolution of $\tilde{q}^{(-)}_{(n)}$ in terms of scale is nonlinear.
-In fact, the deceleration parameter remains nearly constant (with $\tilde{q}^{(-)}_{(n)}\simeq q=1/2$) on large scales (far away from the observer) and becomes increasingly more negative on small scales (close to the observer).
-Note that the shape of the solid curve seen in Fig.~\ref{fig:tq+-} closely resembles the profile of the deceleration parameters reconstructed from the SN~Ia data (e.g.~see~\cite{GW}-\cite{AMD}).
+In fact, the deceleration parameter remains nearly constant (with $\tilde{q}^{(-)}_{(n)}\simeq q=0.5$) on large scales (far away from the observer) and becomes increasingly more negative on small scales (close to the observer).
+Also note that the shape of the solid curve seen in Fig.~\ref{fig:tq+-} closely resembles the profile of the deceleration parameters reconstructed from the SN~Ia data (e.g.~see~\cite{GW}-\cite{AMD}).
 There, however, the authors introduced a (typically) two-parameter ansatz for $q$.
-Here, the reciprocal-squared profile of the $\tilde{q}$-distribution follows naturally from the relative motion effects, as encoded in Eq.~(\ref{Rlhqs3}).
+Here, the profile of the $\tilde{q}$-distribution follows naturally from the relative motion effects, as encoded in Eq.~(\ref{Rlhqs3}).